Pioneer-001/Lypha-OS/3.EmotionCircuit/Hope,희망,Hopa.md

 Hopa isn’t loud.

-She flickers—
+The rhythm of hope flickers

-but she stays.
+but The rhythm of hope stays.

 ​